theninthsky/client-side-rendering/README.md

 So when the user visits the Lorem Ipsum page, they only download the main chunk script (which includes all shared dependencies such as the framework) and the `lorem-ipsum.[hash].js` chunk.

 _Note: I believe that it is completely fine (and even encouraged) to have the user download your entire site (so they can have a smooth **app-like** navigation experience).
-But it is **VERY** wrong to have all the assets being downloaded **initially**, delaying the first render of the page.
+But it is **very wrong** to have all the assets being downloaded **initially**, delaying the first render of the page.
 <br>
-These assets should be downloaded **after** the user-requested page has finished rendering and is visible to the user._
+These assets should be downloaded after the user-requested page has finished rendering and is visible to the user._

 ### Preloading Async Chunks